turi-code/userguide/deployment/pipeline-hadoop-setup.md

 ##### GraphLab Create
 We assume that you already downloaded and installed GraphLab Create on a client machine.
 For more information see [Getting Started](https://dato.com/learn/userguide/install.html).

-You will also need a valid product key, which is contained in the GraphLab Create config file (usually ~/.graphlab/config).
-You will need to have run GraphLab Create at least once for this file to be created at its default location.
+You will also need a valid product key, which you download separately from Dato Distributed.

 You need to download Dato Distributed from [dato.com](TODO: insert reference).
 Note that you will need about 400MB of free space to locally store the package.